Professional Football Researchers Association: The Coffin Corner

-PFRA Books
+Books

 In cooperation with McFarland & Company, the PFRA is now working on the third installment in its "Great Teams in Pro Football History" series, edited by George Bozeka.
 Individual members of the association volunteer to author the different chapters, profiling in detail the players, the coaching staff, the preseason, regular season and postseason, and other elements of a team's season.
 The 1966 Green Bay Packers: Profiles of Vince Lombardi's Super Bowl I Champions was released in 2016, and The 1958 Baltimore Colts: Profiles of the NFL's First Sudden Death Champions followed in 2018.
-Writing is underway for the chapters of a book about the 1951 Los Angeles Rams season, which will be released in 2021.
-The fifth book, about the 1964 Buffalo Bills season, will follow in 2024.
+Writing is underway for the chapters of a book about the 1951 Los Angeles Rams season, was released in 2022.
+The fourth book, about the 1964 Buffalo Bills season, will follow in 2024.

-Committees and Research Projects
+Committees and research projects

-The PFRA maintains ongoing database projects, with committees of members who update the record as information develops, or as it's discovered in the course of research.
+The PFRA maintains ongoing database projects, with committees of members who update the record as information develops, or as it is discovered in the course of research.
 Select committees may be disbanded as their work is completed.